Iron-rich Indian foods for women: the complete anaemia-management guide

 The Indian anaemia epidemic in women

-The National Family Health Survey (NFHS-5) puts the proportion of Indian women of reproductive age who are anaemic at over 50%.
-The chances are roughly a coin-flip that any woman between 15 and 49 you know is walking around with a haemoglobin level too low to feel well in.
+The National Family Health Survey (NFHS-5, 2019–21) puts the proportion of Indian women of reproductive age who are anaemic at 57% — up from 53% in the previous survey.
+The chances are worse than a coin-flip that any woman between 15 and 49 you know is walking around with a haemoglobin level too low to feel well in.

 The symptoms are familiar enough that we've stopped registering them as medical: